Horse64/core.horse64.org/docs/Error Handling.md

 its [documentation, like for the standard library]( /docs/FIXME)!

+How it works in detail:

-Above code will either print out "Everything alright." or "Oops we had an IOError!" but never both.
-This is because when an error occurs in a called function, like in `some_func_causing_io_error`, the execution jumps ahead into your surrounding rescue clause.
+Above code will either print out "Everything alright." or "Oops we had an IOError!" but **never both.** When an error occurs, the execution jumps ahead into your surrounding rescue clause.
 When there's no error, the rescue clause will be ignored and skipped.

 Multiple errors in `rescue`
 ---------------------------

-Looking at some funcs like [net.fetch.get_str's documentation,]( /docs/FIXME), you'll notice they can throw **multiple different errors.** You can handle these by listing them out like this, and if needed, give them custom labels like `cerror` in
+Looking at some funcs like [net.fetch.get_str's documentation]( /docs/FIXME), you'll notice they can throw **multiple different errors.** You can handle these by listing them out like this, and if needed, give them custom labels like `cerror` in